 The simple fact is that not every Sidewalk Bridge device owner is going to want to have their hardware live and broadcasting to the community.
 While Amazon has gone out of its way to be transparent about all of the security measures taken to operate Sidewalk (read the whitepaper here), Sidewalk Bridges can broadcast by borrowing a sliver of your home’s ISP-provided Wi-Fi and then re-classing that iota of bandwidth as a 900MHz low-power signal.

 Amazon claims that there will be 500MB monthly caps on all Sidewalk Bridge devices (which is barely enough bandwidth to stream 10 minutes of HD video) and 80Kbps caps on data sent from Bridge devices to Amazon servers.
-Users can also expect a myriad of sophisticated encryptions being applied to all data streaming in and out of households and neighborhoods.
+Users can also expect a myriad of sophisticated encryptions to be applied to all data streaming in and out of households and neighborhoods.
 That being said, some folks will still be uncomfortable with sharing a sliver of their Wi-Fi with their ZIP code.

 Whether you’re unwilling to part with any piece of your monthly Wi-Fi bandwidth or you’re not ready to trust mega-tech companies with your user data, opting out of Amazon Sidewalk is an option available to all Sidewalk device owners.
 Here’s how to disable the service.

 You can easily toggle Amazon Sidewalk on or off using the Alexa app.
 Go ahead and grab your phone or tablet, then launch the app.

-On the home screen, tap More (bottom right-hand corner).
-Then, tap Settings, then tap Account Settings.
+Step 3: On the next screen, you’ll be greeted with a brief explainer of the Sidewalk service with an option to enable/disable at the bottom.
+Drag the toggle into the off-position and that’s it!
 Disabled, your Amazon, Ring, and other compatible hardware will still function and respond as normal but without the ability to transmit or receiving Sidewalk networking signals.